Alfo05/practical_work_i_oop_-12-/repo/README.md

-public int speed -> Speed of an aircraft public string type -> Type of an aircraft public double fuelCapacity -> Fuel Capacity of an aircraft public double fuelConsumption -> Fuel Comsumption of an aircraft public double currentFuel -> Current fuel of an aircraft
+public int speed -> Speed of an aircraft public string type -> Type of an aircraft public double fuelCapacity -> Fuel Capacity of an aircraft public double fuelConsumption -> Fuel Consumption of an aircraft public double currentFuel -> Current fuel of an aircraft